Image: CC0 Creative Commons

 Unique ways to approach 360° video

-A selfie stick can be really useful because it enables you to place the 360° camera in front of you for doing a piece to camera or an interview.
+An invisible selfie stick (opens in new tab) can be really useful because it enables you to place the 360° camera in front of you for doing a piece to camera or an interview.
 However, it also lets you change the point of view very easily, lifting a 360° camera high above a busy crowd, for instance.

 If you do intend to be the star of your own 360° video, think about how you want the viewer to react.
 For instance, if one person speaks to the camera, the viewer will only have to look in one direction, which kills the point of the 360° video in the first place.
 So if you intend to have someone having a conversation with another person in your video, have them stand far apart so the viewer will have to turn their head to see who is talking.